In this guide you'll find answers to questions including:

 If you use a prepaid gas or electricity smart meter, it can also show you:

-Your smart meter display unit may look different depending on which supplier you use, but the information displayed will be the same regardless of your supplier.
+Your smart meter display unit may look different depending on which supplier you use, but the information displayed will be the same.

 Find out how to read your smart meter on the Smart Energy GB website.